ELF-Lab/OjibweMorph/README.md

 > Note: When running these commands, we have sometimes encountered an error message related to `malloc`.
 It seems to happen randomly, and you can just run the command again (perhaps running the `clean` command above in between) until the error does not occur.

 By default, the output will go in a local directory called `FST/`.
+In there, the directory `generated` contains the FST, lexc files and XFST rules.
+The FST itself is `FST/generated/ojibwe.fomabin`.

 By default, the lemma list will be taken from [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD) and [OjibweLexicon/HammerlyFieldwork](https://github.com/ELF-Lab/OjibweLexicon/tree/main/HammerlyFieldwork).
 You can change this in the `Makefile` to look elsewhere.
 You can use multiple lists by giving a comma-separated list of directories.

 ### Using the FST
-This FST is run using [Foma](https://fomafst.github.io).
-Some documentation from their team is available [here](https://github.com/mhulden/foma/blob/master/foma/docs/simpleintro.md).
-Additonally, a simple example of using this Ojibwe FST is provided below:
+This FST is run using [foma](https://fomafst.github.io).
+In addition to the example give below, some documentation from their team is available [here](https://github.com/mhulden/foma/blob/master/foma/docs/simpleintro.md).

 1. Start the Foma program with the following command:
 `foma`